-Watch the video below for a details of your assignment and an overview of this guide.
+Watch the video below for details of your assignment and an overview of this guide.
+You can use the tab boxes on the left-side of the sections below to navigate through all of the resources you need to help you complete your assignment.

-Click on a scenario below to open a worksheet for your chemical.
+Click on one of the scenarios below to open a worksheet for your chemical.
 Use the sheet to guide you through your research and to record the answers to the questions.
 You can type your answers right onto the worksheet and save it as a Google Doc.
-There are two different assignments you will need to complete (one is a scenario where you are working in a lab and the other is about communicating scientific information to a non-scientific audience).
+There are two separate parts to this assignment you will need to complete (one is a scenario where you are working in a lab and the other is about communicating scientific information to a non-scientific audience).
+More details on Part 1 and Part 2 can be found in the tabs on the left.

 Question 1: is asking you to think about the information you might be looking for, it should be a quick answer but be specific, if you were thinking about a WHMIS what specific details would you be interested in?
-(I am always curious to see if the chemicals I am about to use explode at room temperature!).
 This is meant to help you to focus on what you need when you encounter a large quantity of information on a topic and should help you quickly sort out what is relevant or not.

 Question 2: This is the main part of the assignment and you should expect to include about 1-2 pages of bullet points of actual details about your chemical.
 You are not limited to the information you identified in question 1 or the two resources you identified in 2.a., you will want to capture all the information you would bring back to your lab team.
 The Databases and E-Encyclopedia tabs, in the Recommended Sources of Information section below, contain all the Librarian recommended resources you will need to answer this question.
 You do not need to cite in Part 1, but you may want to record where you retrieved your information from in case you decide to use that information in Part 2